Dll functions exported by QM

 ICsv, CreateCsv

 CSV object.
-CSV is a file format used to save tables.
+CSV is a text file format used to save tables.

 IXml, IXmlNode, CreateXml

 XML object.
-XML is a file format used to save tables and hierarchical data structures.
+XML is a text file format used to save settings and data.

 Functions